 How much do GinaCurl retouches cost?

 The retouch is often more difficult, more delicate and there is more time involved to perform the retouch.
 We honour the price of your GinaCurl retouch the same as your first GinaCurl even though your hair has grown, and more time and product is needed.
 The price will stay the same as long as you come back before your one-year anniversary and there has not been any chemical change to your hair.
 If you come after your one-year anniversary you will need to submit another online consultation to us.
-By your second retouch you continue to grow out your hair or you decide to cut and style your hair a lot shorter we will adjust the price of your retouch.
+By your second retouch, if you continue to grow out your hair, OR, you decide to cut and style your hair a lot shorter, we will adjust the price of your retouch.

 For retouches, do you process all of my hair again or just the new growth?

-During your retouch the stylist will only address the new growth, unless she feels the ends need to be refreshed.
-The previously treated hair will be protected by using a protection cream on that hair so the solution will not be saturated into the previously treated hair.
+During your retouch the stylist will only address the new growth, unless they feel the ends need to be refreshed.
+The previously treated hair will be protected using a protection cream below the line of demarcation, so the Thio solution will not be saturated into the previously treated hair.

 Questions About Booking A GinaCurl